-The marshmallow candy we all know and love is based on a confection made by the ancient Egyptians from the root of Althaea officinalis.
-Today's marshmallows, however, no longer contain any trace of the plant, they are grown as ornamentals.
+The marshmallow treats we all know and love is based on a confection made by the ancient Egyptians from the root of Althaea officinalis (Marsh Mallow).
+Today's marshmallows, however, no longer contain any trace of the plant; they are grown as ornamental plants.

-Marshmallow plants grow 4 to 5 feet tall and can put on quite a dramatic show in the garden while in bloom.
+Marsh mallow plants grow four to five feet tall and can put on quite a dramatic show in the garden while in bloom.
 Their tall elegant spikes are covered with almost white to blush or light pink flowers from July to September.
 They're also loved by pollinators.
 Brown seed pods begin to form in late September, releasing tiny black seeds when mature.
 Depending on your climate, they can be planted from seed in the fall or spring.

 |Scientific Name||Althaea officinalis|

 |Mature Size||3-6 ft. tall, 2.5 to 4 ft. wide|